Find Trade Colleges

 Lincoln, NE

-Union College Nebraska landed the #7 spot in the 2023 rankings for the best value associate degree allied health & medical assisting services programs.
-Union College is a small private not-for-profit school located in the city of Lincoln.
+Union College Nebraska did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a associate degree.
+It came in at #7 on the list.
+Union College is a small private not-for-profit school located in the large city of Lincoln.

-In-state tuition fees for undergraduate students at Union College are $27,170 per year.
+The average tuition and fees for an in-state undergraduate at Union College are $27,170 a year.

 Best Value Allied Health & Medical Assisting Services Colleges in the Plains States Region